 - No user may copy, or attempt to copy, any proprietary or licensed software provided or installed by ITS.
 This includes software that is provided for use on microcomputers.
 The College subscribes to the 1993 Educom Code - A Guide to the Ethical and Legal Use of Software for Members of the Academic Community on microcomputer software.
 A copy of those guidelines, "Using Software: A Guide to the Ethical and Legal Use of Software for Members of the Academic Community," is attached to this document.

 Each account is assigned storage space (a "quota'') on one or more disk storage devices.
 Adequate storage is given to each user when their account is created.

 Users may apply for additional quota by filling out request forms located at the Information Technology Services office.
-Before granting a request for additional storage from a student user, the Director of Information Technology Services or his/her representative may meet with the user and review the appropriateness of the request and the current use of disk storage.
+Before granting a request for additional storage from a student user, the Director of Information Technology Services or their representative may meet with the user and review the appropriateness of the request and the current use of disk storage.
 The user may be required to show that currently stored programs and files lie within the guidelines laid out in this document.
 Additional space is granted (if it is available), when it can be established that current storage is properly used and that the request is related to the educational missions of the college.